Tal: Neither was I. Our species look so similar... well at least on the surface.

 - Jaffa were genetically engineered from humans as a slave race by the Goa'uld.
 A Jaffa's lifespan is about 150 years or so and they have a symbiotic relationship with young Goa'uld that lives in a pouch in their belly and provides them with a supercharged immune system and great physical strength.
 If deprived of a symbiote or a medication that simulates its effects, a Jaffa will die in hours.

 - The Wraith are both insectoid and vampiric.
-Physically they look like Rubber Forehead Aliens, but their humanlike digestive system is vestigial.
+Physically they look like Rubber-Forehead Aliens, but their humanlike digestive system is vestigial.
 Instead, they feed on the life energy of humans through mouths on their hands, and when well-fed they are extremely strong, fast and tough.
 Their society resembles an ant colony, with a ruling queen and many subservient drones under her.
 They are apparently (somehow) evolved from the insect-like Iratus bug, which similarly feeds on the life force of its victims; apparently feeding consistently on humans for a long enough time caused some of the bugs to become humanlike themselves, gaining human intelligence but with the side effect that the Wraith can only feed on humans (or other Wraith).